 August 18, 1855, Governor Thomas “Stone Hammer” Metcalfe passed away of cholera at his home in Nicholas County.
 The only stone mason to serve as Governor, his extensive work included the stone foundation for the Governor’s Mansion which is now known as the Lt.
 Governor’s Mansion.
 Not till several days after Metcalfe became the 10th Gov. of KY was he able to move into the Governor’s Mansion.
 Outgoing Governor Desha would not vacate the mansion, he disliked turning it over to the stonemason who had helped build it.
 Metcalfe was the first KY gubernatorial candidate nominated by party convention rather than the caucus system.
 He drove the first spike in the first railroad west of the Appalachian Mountains, from Lexington to Frankfort.
 Gov. Metcalfe was buried at his home “Forest Retreat” in Nicholas Co., KY.
 The estate was named by Henry Clay, when he first visited the newly-built house, he was known to have said “Tom, you have here a veritable Forest Retreat.”
 Metcalfe County, Kentucky was named in his honor.

 January 4, 1856, William Justus Goebel was born in Carbondale, PA.
 He spoke only German until he was six years old.
 After his father returned from a stint in the Union army, the family moved to Covington, the second largest city in the commonwealth.
-As a lawyer, he took on large corporations, specifically the Louisville & Nashville Railroad, the largest rail network in KY.
+As a lawyer, he took on large corporations, specifically the Louisville & Nashville Railroad, the largest rail network in Kentucky.
 He became known as the “the railroad lawyer,” the “poor man’s lawyer,” the “champion of the common man.”
 Over fifteen years, Goebel tried many cases against L&N and lost none.
 Settlements in most cases were large.
 By the time he was thirty, Goebel was rich and respected, but not without enemies.
 He went on to become Kentucky’s 34th Governor and the only state Governor of the United States to be assassinated while in office.
 The election results were validated the same day he was shot while walking to the Capitol on January 30, 1900.
 He was sworn in the next day and died February 3.
 The assassin was never identified.
 Picture

 November 13, 1856, Louis Dembitz Brandeis was born in Louisville.
 Brandeis was the first Jewish man to sit on the U.S. Supreme Court and was appointed by President Wilson.
 He graduated from high school at the age of 14, attended college first in Kentucky and then graduated Valedictorian from Harvard Law School at the age of 20.
 He fought monopolies, large corporations and developed a new life insurance system, after an exposé of insurance fraud in 1906.
 In 1907, he launched a six-year fight to prevent banker J. P. Morgan from monopolizing New England’s railroads.
 Brandeis was hostile to the new consumerism and hated advertising which he said “manipulated” average buyers.
 He realized that newspapers and magazines were dependent on advertising for their revenues, and that fact caused them to be “less free” than they should be.
 He was known as the “People’s Lawyer.”

-June 23, 1857, John Clarke Young passed away in Danville, KY.
+June 23, 1857, John Clarke Young passed away in Danville.
 Mr. Young, was raised in Pennsylvania and educated in PA, NY, and NJ.
 In 1828 he was announced as the pastor of McChord Presbyterian Church in Lexington.
 In 1830 he was named President of Centre College and during his twenty-seven-year presidency, enrollment increased from thirty-three to 225, the endowment grew to more than $100,000, and the college’s reputation for excellence spread.
 A slave owner, Young preached gradual emancipation rather than abolition – he twice freed families of his own slaves – and authored a report to the KY Synod on the subject.
 Mr. Young died while President of Centre and is buried in Danville.

 November 22, 1860, Nathan Beverly Stubblefield was born.
 A life time residence of Murray, Nathan was one of America’s most unrecognized and forgotten inventors.
 Some of his patents include::